-Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory for the Organisation's accounting periods beginning after 1 January 2019.
-The Organisation has not early adopted these revisions to the requirements of IFRSs as adopted by the EU, and the Organisation's directors are of the opinion that there are no requirements that will have a possible significant impact on the Organisation's financial statements in the period of initial application.
+Certain new standards, amendments and interpretations to existing standards have been published by the date of authorisation for issue of these financial statements but are mandatory for the Organisation's accounting periods beginning after 1 January 2020.
+The Organisation has elected to early adopt the IFRS 16 COVID19-related rent concessions amendment which has been adopted by the EU.
+The amendment did not have any impact on the amounts recognised in prior periods and is not expected to significantly affect the current or future periods.
+The impact of the adoption of this amendment is disclosed in Note 28.
+The Organisation has not early adopted any other revisions to the requirements of IFRSs as adopted by the EU and the Organisation's directors are of the opinion that there are no requirements that will have a possible significant impact on the Organisation's financial statements in the period of initial application.